The Pharmaceutical Security Institute is a not-for-profit, membership organization dedicated to:

 In 2002, the Security Directors from fourteen major pharmaceutical companies established the Institute in Washington, D.C.
 Working with its members, PSI developed improved systems to identify the extent of the problem and to assist in coordinating international inquiries.

-Today, PSI membership includes twenty-eight pharmaceutical manufacturers from many nations.
+Today, PSI membership includes thirty pharmaceutical manufacturers from many nations.
 The Institute established representational offices with staff in Hong Kong and London.